phiresky/procedural-cities/ausarbeitung.md

 # Overview

+## Notable documents

 The first popular paper about procedural city modeling is [@cities2001] (2001), which contains a general approach to modeling of the street network and building architecture and is citied in nearly every subsequent document.
-It is also the basis for CityEngine [@cityengine] which is a professional software application for semi-automated city modeling. [@wonka_instant_2003] (2003) contains more specific and complex algorithms for modeling architecture.
+It is also the basis for CityEngine [@cityengine], a professional software application for semi-automated city modeling. [@wonka_instant_2003] (2003) is the first to describe architecture modeling more precicely.

-[@lechner_procedural_2003] ...

-[@weber_interactive_2009] uses a time based approach.
+[@weber_interactive_2009] is the only paper using a complicated time based simulation, the others use recursive algorithms or grammars.

-[@vanegas_modelling_2010] and [@vanegas_procedural_2012] give an extensive overview over a lot of other papers.
+[@vanegas_modelling_2010] and [@kelly_survey_2006] give an extensive overview over a lot of the other papers. [@pixelcity] is a detailed article describing an implementation in OpenGL.

-!!todo others
+The following describes the various approaches used.

-## Approaches to city / street network generation
+## Approaches to city / street network generation {#sec:street-approaches}

 ### L-system based approach by Parish and Mueller [-@cities2001]